James Cudworth (colonist): Rehabilitation (1673), Assistant Governor (1674–80), and Deputy Governor (1681–2)

 Cudworth served as Deputy Governor (1681–2), and became an official agent for Plymouth Colony.
 In this capacity he was charged with a mission to travel to England to obtain a new charter (by which the colony was to incorporate part of Narragansett territory).
 He made his last will and testament in New England (dated at Scituate, September 15, 1681), which, since it does not mention his wife, suggests that she may have died (some time after 1673).
 In his will, he named his sons, James, Israel, and Jonathan; his elder daughter Mary's four children (Israel, Robert, James, and Mary Whitcomb); and his younger daughter, Joanna Jones.
 The will also (impossibly) left two-thirds of his lands to his eldest son, James, and one-third each to Israel and Jonathan (he may have intended that two-fourths should go to the eldest and one fourth each to the others, but this is differently explained in another source).

-Death (1682) and memorial
+Death

 James Cudworth is said to have made his journey to England, and to have died, of smallpox, in London.
 An inventory of his possessions (which included books worth almost £8), was compiled (June 20, 1682), and his last will and testament was proved (July 7, 1682).
 His burial place remains unknown (and it is possible that his body was disposed of informally owing to the nature of his illness).
-His wife, Mary Parker Cudworth (d. c.
-1673–81), was presumably buried in Scituate (though both the date and place are unknown).
-A memorial stone, in his honor, was erected in the Men of Kent Cemetery in Scituate, Massachusetts, which reads: